 Keep it short.
 Web content is best served in short, informative bursts.
 Written content should not exceed 200 - 300 words and videos should remain under 2 minutes.
 Social media has changed how people consume content and filter content.
-They are looking to be entertained and informed in a very short period of time.
+They are looking to be entertained and informed in a very short period of time (roughly 15 seconds).